0

 add annotations and goals to create a compelling data story

 Once you’ve added your annotations and goals, they will automatically be displayed on the chart.
-As you can see below, this feature–available on Agency and higher plans–adds a level of transparency and accountability between you and your client:
+As you can see below, this feature–available on Grow and higher plans–adds a level of transparency and accountability between you and your client:

 A screenshot showing annotations on a chart